IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 Each &lt;vm&gt; may have an optional &lt;hacks&gt; section like the
 following: &lt;hacks is\_hvm="false"
 kernel\_boot\_cmdline="root=/dev/sda1 ro"/&gt; The &lt;hacks&gt; element
-is present in the XVA files generated by XenServer but will be removed in future.
+is present in the XVA files generated by Citrix Hypervisor but will be removed in future.
 The attribute "is\_hvm" is either "true" or "false", depending on whether the VM should be booted in HVM or not.
 The "kernel\_boot\_cmdline" contains additional kernel commandline arguments